ceford/cefjdemos-data-jdm-help-en/articles/menus/menus-options.md

 ### Page Display Tab

-- **Browser Page Title:** Optional text for the "Browser page title" element.
-If blank, the Menu Item Title is used.
+- **Browser Page Title** Optional text for the page `<title>` element.
+  The Menu Item Title is used if available.
+If not, the Article title is used and the same field in the Article Options tab is empty.
-- **Show Page Heading:** Whether or not to show the Browser Page Title in the heading of the page.
+- **Show Page Heading** Whether or not to show the Browser Page Title in the heading of the page.
 The page heading is normally displayed inside an h1 HTML element.
-- **Page Heading:** Optional alternative text for the Page Heading, displayed if *Show Page Heading* is set to *Show*.
+- **Page Heading** Optional alternative text for the Page Heading, displayed if *Show Page Heading* is set to *Show*.
-- **Page Class:** Optional CSS class to add to elements in this page.
+- **Page Class** Optional CSS class to add to elements in this page.
   This allows CSS styling specific to this page.

-## Tips

-- Remember, these choices are applied globally.